zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Note:**

--   If the keyword ‘distinct’ has been specified, the ‘order by’ clause cannot be used.
+-   If the keyword ‘distinct’ is specified, the ‘order by’ clause cannot be used.
--   Stddev function also has an alias function named stddev\_pop, whose usage is the same as stddev.
+-   Stddev\_pop is an alias function of stddev function and its usage is the same as that of stddev

 ## STDDEV\_SAMP {#section_skf_2zz_vdb .section}